Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Method

-This way, we can simply query our estimator of quantiles at the next state-action pair to yield a sound imputation step, while the parameters of the $Z$-function are learned through expectile regression.
-In the following, we first prove in Theorem~\ref{bellmanclosed} that our imputation strategy based on the mapper $\hat{\mathcal{M}}$ maintains approximate Bellman-closedness, i.e., that using it to perform dynamic programming yields the correct statistics in the limit of infinite estimated quantile/expectile fractions.
+The state-action embeddings of the mapper are copied form those of the $Z$-function.
+This way, the parameters of the $Z$-function (in our experiments below this includes the large image embedding networks and the overall scale of the rewards) are learned using expectile regression, while only the residual shape difference between the quantile and expectile function is learned by the mapper, using quantile regression.

+The update step described above can be formalized as a distributional operator, which we define in Section~\ref{convergence}.
+We prove that our proposed update operator converges to the distributional Bellman operator in the limit of infinite estimated quantile/expectile fractions.
 Then, in Section~\ref{ieqn}, we detail a practical implementation of dual expectile-quantile RL based on implicit quantile networks that we name IEQN.